Multi-Agent Route Planning as a QUBO Problem: QUBO Formulation of MaRP

 \section{QUBO Formulation of MaRP}

 To solve MaRP using optimization solvers, we encode the vehicle selection problem as a Quadratic Unconstrained Binary Optimization (QUBO) model \cite{Punnen2022, Lewis2017}.
-In a QUBO, we have binary decision variables and a quadratic objective function

-with $\mathbf{Q}$ is a symmetric matrix, that we seek to minimize.
-Constructing a QUBO for MaRP involves translating the coverage reward and overlap penalty into the $\mathbf{Q}$ matrix coefficients.
+In our formulation, the QUBO is represented through its diagonal and upper-triangular coefficients, so that each pairwise interaction is counted only once.
+Constructing a QUBO for MaRP involves translating the route-level coverage reward and overlap penalty into these coefficients.